Corey Fischer

 Corey John Fischer (February 28, 1945 – June 6, 2020) was an American actor.

 Early life and education

-Fischer was born in Los Angeles, California.
-He earned a bachelor of arts degree in French and Theatre Arts from UCLA.
+Fischer was born in Los Angeles, California to Jewish parents.
+He earned a Bachelor of Arts degree in French and Theatre Arts from UCLA.

 Career

-In the mid-1960s, he worked in Los Angeles in improvisational theatre, notably with The Committee, and went on to work in film and television.
+In the mid-1960s, he worked in Los Angeles in improvisational theatre, notably with The committee, and went on to work in film and television.
 An early film appearance was in the biker cult film Naked Angels, and an early television appearance was in a 1966 episode of Daniel Boone.